sigmavirus24/github3.py/CONTRIBUTING.rst

    please open an issue reqeust first and of course add tests to cover the functionality in the event it is accepted.

+   Also, please be certain to add docstrings_ to these functions.
+Follow the example of other docstrings.

 5. In case you haven't caught on, for anything you add, write tests.

 6. Be cordial_.